Vexcited/discord-alexa-skill/README.md

 ## Installation

-Clone, run `yarn` to install depedencies and then `yarn start` to run the webserver.
+Clone this repository and run `yarn` to install depedencies.

-You can run `yarn start:watch` to use nodemon.
+Then you can run `yarn start` to start the webserver, or `yarn start:watch` if you prefer use nodemon.

+### Create skill

 You can follow [this tutorial/template from Replit](https://blog.replit.com/replexa) to create your Alexa skill, and replace their repository by mine.